wattahay/cli-game-scripts/README.md

 ### Next Gameplay Features

 * Better egg hatching
+	* Pawns can get pregnant when in another pawn's direct path (typically happens in a swarm), and then walk away from player to lay 1 egg
 * Better chaotic movement control for pawns
 * Better default general gameplay balance
 * More gradual levels